KyoriPowered/adventure-docs/source/index.rst

 Check out the :doc:`quickstart` section for a little introduction to the most basic functionality in adventure

-If you are here to troubleshoot an error commonly addressed errors can be found with answers over at the :doc:`troubleshooting` page.
+If you are here to troubleshoot an error commonly addressed errors can be found with answers over at the :doc:`faq` page.

 Importing Adventure into your project
 -------------------------------------

-First, add the repository(if necessary):
+First, add the repository (if necessary):

 .. tabs::